Linda Greenhouse: Awards and prizes

-Criticism
+Accusations of bias

-Greenhouse has expressed her personal views as an outspoken advocate for abortion and critic of conservative religious values, and a 2006 report on NPR questioned whether this compromised the appearance that she maintains journalistic neutrality on such matters.
-New York Times public editor Daniel Okrent said that he has never received a single complaint of bias in Greenhouse's coverage.
+Greenhouse has often publicly expressed her views in support of abortion rights, and in opposition to conservative religious values.
+A 2006 report on NPR questioned whether Greenhouse's outspokenness on such matters compromised the appearance of journalistic neutrality which she has maintained.
+In response, New York Times editor Daniel Okrent said he had never received a single complaint of bias in Greenhouse's many years of covering the Supreme Court.

-Conflict of interest

-Ed Whelan, writing in a blog associated with National Review, suggested that Greenhouse had an obligation to her readers to inform them when she reported on a Supreme Court case for which her husband, Eugene Fidell, had submitted an amicus brief, such as in the Hamdan case and the Boumediene case.
-Clark Hoyt, the public editor of the New York Times, opined that the paper "should have clued in readers" to Greenhouse's conflict, but defended the neutrality of her coverage.
-Emily Bazelon and Dahlia Lithwick, writing in Slate, complained that the New York Times "had failed to stand up" for Greenhouse and defended Greenhouse from Whelan's criticism.
-They quoted Yale Law School professor Judith Resnik who pointed out that Whelan had been unable to point to any actual sign of bias.
+Ed Whelan, writing in a blog associated with the National Review, suggested that Greenhouse was obligated to inform her readers when she reported on a Supreme Court case for which her husband, Eugene Fidell, had submitted an amicus brief, such as in the Hamdan case and the Boumediene case.
+Clark Hoyt of The New York Times opined that the paper "should have clued in readers" to Greenhouse's conflict, but defended the neutrality of her reporting.
+In a Slate article, Emily Bazelon and Dahlia Lithwick faulted The New York Times for failing "to stand up" for Greenhouse and defend her from Whelan's criticism.
+They quoted Yale Law School professor Judith Resnik who pointed out that Whelan was unable to cite any actual examples of bias.

 Personal life

-She married lawyer Eugene R. Fidell on January 1, 1981, in Washington, D.C., in a Jewish ceremony.
+Greenhouse married lawyer Eugene R. Fidell on January 1, 1981, in Washington, D.C., in a Jewish ceremony.
 Together they have one daughter, filmmaker Hannah Fidell (born October 7, 1985).